mwpb/blog/hierholzer.md

 If it is not possible we must return an exception.

 We choose to model this problem using a graph.
-Each of the numbers occurring on the dominoes becomes and vertex.
+Each of the numbers occurring on the dominoes becomes a vertex.
 Each of the dominoes `[i, j]` describes an edge from `i` to `j` and an edge from `j` to `i`.
 Then the problem has been transformed to the problem of finding a Eulerian cycle in this graph.
-Once we have used a domino `[i, j]` we remove precisely one edge from `i` to `j` and precisely on edge from `j` to `i`.
+Once we have used a domino `[i, j]` we remove precisely one edge from `i` to `j` and precisely one edge from `j` to `i`.
-First we convert the list of dominoes to an adjacency list within a `Dominoes` class:
+So first we convert the list of dominoes to an adjacency list within a `Dominoes` class:

 ```java
 Map<Integer, List<Integer>> adjList;